GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step3.md

 ## Create Configuration

+If you use our github repo you already have the config.yml

 We start of by creating the configuration file.
 Create a folder called .circleci.

 Add the following content to the config.yml